 Shop Sales and Bargain

 You can save money by shopping sales for furniture or going to discount warehouses to make your purchases.
 Sometimes you can negotiate discounts on floor models to get a better price.
 Also, you could wait until Memorial Day, the 4th of July, or Labor Day, when there are usually great sales on furniture.

 Waiting for these sales could save you a lot of money, especially if you pay for your purchase with cash.
 Discount clubs may also get you a better deal on the furniture you want.

 Sometimes you can save money by buying an entire set rather than individual pieces, and then selling what you do not want on Craigslist.
 Other times, it may be cheaper to buy one piece at a time.

 Accumulate Furniture Slowly

-Once you have your furniture must-haves, you can be patient to accumulate the nice pieces you want.
+Once you have your furniture must-haves, be patient to accumulate the nice pieces you want.
 Try including a furniture fund as part of your monthly budget.
 That way, you can slowly save up enough money to splurge on the pieces you really want.

-For example, changing out the lamps, throw pillows and pictures in a room, along with a new paint color will give the room an entirely new look without costing you thousands of dollars to replace the furniture.
+For example, changing out the lamps, throw pillows, and pictures in a room, along with a new paint color, can give the room an entirely new look without costing you thousands of dollars to replace the furniture.
 You can also shift furniture from room to room to get the new look you want.